This tutorial covers:

-In this article, I will use CircleCI to show how continuous integration can be applied to a LoopBack project.
+In this article, I will use CircleCI to show how you can apply continuous integration to a LoopBack project.
 LoopBack is a highly extensible Node.js and TypeScript framework for building APIs and microservices.

 This tutorial is the first in a series about establishing a CI/CD practice for your LoopBack applications.
 The next tutorial shows you how to automate LoopBack deployments.